Tokenomics

 Circulating Supply

-→The total number of coins or tokens that are actively available in the market.
+→The estimated number of coins or tokens currently available to the market, excluding locked or unissued supply.

 Maximum Supply